SimoStack/UnitySimpleColorPicker/README.md

 The Color picker will fit the parent container in which the prefab is put, suggested size for the prent container is 375x450 px.

 ## Unity Package download
-The unity package of the color picker is available here for download [here](https://github.com/SimoStack/UnitySimpleColorPicker/blob/0514eabe015ad98b5c64af67380f9d23ead9e048/ColorPicker.unitypackage)
+The unity package of the color picker is available for download from the releases section of GitHub as attachment of the release.

 ## Basic Usage
 1. Import the package into your project.